 WordPress powers the 1/3 of sites on the Internet.
-Because it provides full control on your website.
+Because it provides full control of your website.
 Anyone can make their own tools on WordPress that’s why there is more variety of choices.
-But it may be confusing and time wasting for newbies to find the right one.
+But it may be confusing and time-wasting for newbies to find the right one.
 Because every developer is not highly skilled.
-There are some chances to vary the quality of tools.
+There are some changes to vary the quality of tools.

 Squarespace has limited but verified tools to use.
-Which are secure to use with highly quality.
+Which are secure to use and have high quality.
 You can’t make tools for your Squarespace website.
 You can use only tools which are provided by Squarespace.